Much Better Adventures

 Mtentu River Lodge

-Your final two nights of the trip are spent at Mtentu River Lodge on South Africa's Eastern Cape.
+Your final two nights of the trip are spent at Mtentu River Lodge on South Africa's Eastern Cape, which is managed by the local community.
 Wood-and-thatch accommodation is set in a spectacular natural setting, with wooden walkways meandering around the lodges.
 You'll stay in same-sex, twin-share rooms with bathroom facilities shared with other members of the group.
 There is a stunning private beach at the lodge – perfect for evening sundowners.

 Upgrades